tomedunn/the-finished-book/_theory/xgte-encounter-building.md

 For encounters with 2-10 monsters, the maximum error in encounter $$\XP$$ incurred by ommiting the new $$\EM\,$$ is only $$25\%$$, which is considerably smaller than the maximum error of $$60\%$$ incurred for ignoring the $$\EM$$ when building encounters in the _Basic Rules_.

 To put these values in perspective, recall from Fig. <a href="#fig:xp-threshold-ratios" class="fig-ref">5</a> that the Deadly XP threshold is typically  $$50\%$$ higher than the Hard XP threshold.
-So, while ignoring the $$\EM\,$$ in the _Basic Rules_ encounter building rules can potentially misjudge an encounter's difficulty by a full category, this is unlikely to be the case using the _XGtE_ rules.
+So, while ignoring the $$\EM\,$$ in the _Basic Rules_ encounter building rules can potentially misjudge an encounter's difficulty by a full category, this is unlikely to be the case using the rules in _XGtE_.

 # Conclusion

-To conclude, the alternative encounter building rules presented in _XGtE_ are indeed based on the same math as the rules in the _Basic Rules_ are.
+To conclude, the alternative encounter building rules presented in _XGtE_ are indeed based on the same math used in the _Basic Rules_.
 The tables for building solo monster encounters and multiple monster encounters are both aimed at producing encounters right at the Hard XP threshold, and the guidance for creating easier or more challenging encounters are aimed at the Medium and Deadly encounter XP thresholds respectively.

-The ability for these rules to operate without an encounter multiplier rests in how they re-center the math around one monster per PC, rather than one monster per party of four.
+The ability for these rules to operate without an encounter multiplier rests in how they re-center the math around one monster per PC, rather than one monster per party of four, which reduces the overall impact of the encounter multiplier over a wide range of encounter sizes.
+Removing the encounter multiplier also remove the potential for DMs, as well as online encounter calculators, to apply it incorrect; an extremely common problem in my experience.

-Given they both are based on the same underlying math, these two systems for building encounters should give very similar results.
+Given that both are based on the same underlying math, these two systems for building encounters should give very similar results.
 Which means, whether or not the _XGtE_ rules work better than those in the _Basic Rules_ will mostly depend on what system you prefer to work with.